whisper.cpp for macOS

 Metal

 This command sets up the build configuration for the project using CMake.
 It uses the Ninja build system generator, creates the build files in a directory named “build”, and configures for a release build with optimizations enabled rather than debug settings.
-This prepares the project for compilation with settings that will give optimal performance.
+Metal acceleration is enabled by default on Apple Silicon, so no extra flag is required.

 CoreML

 This command sets up the build configuration for the project using CMake.
 It’s similar to the previous configuration but adds Core ML support through the -DWHISPER_COREML=1 flag.
-This enables the project to use Apple’s Neural Engine for faster processing on Apple Silicon Macs.
-The command uses the Ninja build system generator, creates files in a “build” directory, and configures for an optimized release build rather than a debug build.
+This enables the project to use Apple’s Neural Engine for faster Encoder inference on Apple Silicon Macs (more than 3x faster than CPU-only).

 Build